arnauddsj/Folder-Creator/README.md

 This script is used to classify huge amount of pictures by folders.

-To make it work, be sure your pictures are in the folder /images and that you updated the list.json given as example.
+To make it work, be sure you've updated list.json given as example.